Posting your Event

 Copy: Create a narrative about the event, maybe up to a page long.
 Use a Word file, Notepad or similar to prepare copy, ready to copy and paste.
 Never paste it directly from an email or PDF because it can corrupt the page layout.

-Event Name: The post will NOT load if it has an identical name to another post already loaded into the particular website – first in first served.
+Event Name: The post will NOT load if it has an identical name to another post already loaded into the particular website – first-in-first-served.
 Make the name unique, even if slightly changed.
 Trial and error may be needed.
 Use caps and lower case and avoid ALL CAPS.

 What else you’ll need to include

 Categories: Take special and deliberate care in selecting from the pre-set dropdowns because this activates broadcasts to category pages.
 Select according to the nature of your event. e.g. Arts Culture.
-You will generally have a limit of 5 category options to click.
+You will have a limit of 8 category options to click.
 Your first selection is shown in Index Displays, so choose the first appropriately.

 Event Venue: The building, street or location where the event is held.
 If it covers multiple areas, name the areas.
+Note, virtual events don't need venues and addresses.

 Event Address: Street address and suburb, if applicable.